c4710n/benchmark-phoenix/README.md

 ## Machine status

-As you can see, the machine running this project is in high pressure.
+As you can see, when runnig the benchmark, machine A is in high load.

 ![machine status](./screenshot/machine-status.png)

 ## TODO

-enable `max_keepalive` so that we run multiple requests on the same connection.
+- Enable `max_keepalive` so that we run multiple requests on the same connection.